Saturday, 5 March 2022

 A little surprise?
 As frequently happens with Evelyn's war paintings, there's an obscure secondary commentary: what does she mean by the line of ten people at least - the line appears to extend over and beyond the right-hand horizon - all apparently singling?
 Who are they?
 Are they as limitless as the field itself?
 They seem to be men: where on earth were farm labour gangs available from in 1943, at a time of universal male conscription?

 And of course there was an ever-growing source of such labour, an apparently never-ending supply of fit young men available for employment for such hands-on tasks as singling.
 Is this Evelyn's comment on the progress of the war that is slowly being won?
 The men in her line are far from home, they've come from North Africa, they're prisoners of war, they're Germans from Rommel's Afrika Korps or their Italian allies, captured by Montgomery's Eighth Army and transferred to prisoner-of-war camps in Britain.
-There were several prisoner-of-war camps in the Borders: as it happens, there was just such a camp, mainly for Italian prisoners-of-war, at Wooler, a small town in Northumberland a few miles south of the Tweed.
+There were several prisoner-of-war camps in the Borders.
+We don't know where Singling Turnips is situated.
+Perhaps it doesn't matter very much: anywhere in the Borders maybe where the fields are as broad as the skies.
+There were prisoner of war camps both sides of the Tweed, at Nine Wells near Chirnside and, mainly for Italian prisoners-of-war, at Wooler, a small town in Northumberland a few miles south of the Tweed.

 Their inclusion is surely a matter of balance in an picture with which I think Evelyn had problems, or she wouldn't have played fast and loose with the accepted singling practice: the prisoners of war - all trustworthy volunteers, incidentally, who were paid a small amount by the day - define the depth of the canvas and the sense of vastness of the field.
 But that's not all.
 Evelyn has another point to make, and a bold one, especially in wartime: according to her beliefs, the land and its produce is guaranteed to anyone, friend, foe, woman, man, Briton, German, Italian, who engages to look after it with industry, intelligence and love; nature is indiscriminate in such matters.